iredmail/docs/en_US/installation/0-install.iredmail.on.openbsd.md

     * All binary packages will be installed with command `pkg_add -i`.
     * Nginx is used as web server.
     * PF is enabled by default, with basic rules for ssh and mail services.
-    * OpenSMTPd are disabled by default, replaced by Postfix.
+    * OpenSMTPd is disabled by default, replaced by Postfix.

 ## Preparations